My name is Eric Montgomery, and I have over 35 years of professional experience in the IT industry. Plus, I’m now a children’s storybook author.

 Over the years, many of my clients have told me I must have won some genetic lottery when it comes to problem-solving and teaching.

 It’s also essential that I don’t just ‘fix stuff’; I like to teach and empower people to address similar challenges if they arise again.
-But I remind them that I’m just a call, text, or email away if they need some help.

 I was often around many people who had their own business and were very successful at it.
 I didn’t realize until later in life what an amazing education I had in business so early on.